bcle/fuse4js/README.md

 * Create a /tmp/tutorial directory.
 * cd to the directory you created.
 * Create a mnt/ subdirectory.
 It will be used as the mount point for testing FUSE file systems.
-* Download (using git or other means) the fuse4js source code into the fuse4js/ subdirectory.
+* Download the fuse4js/ source directory:
+`git clone git://github.com/bcle/fuse4js.git`
-* Compile the source code and create the fuse4js add-on in the node_modules/ subdirectory:
+* Compile the source code to create the fuse4js add-on in a local node_modules/ subdirectory:
 `npm install fuse4js`
 * Run the sample jsonFS file system:
 `node fuse4js/example/jsonFS.js fuse4js/example/sample.json /tmp/tutorial/mnt`